 - 4.1.
 The definition of "lowest paid employee" is for local determination.
 The Council has agreed that the lowest paid employee will be those workers employed under a contract of employment on full-time equivalent hours, in accordance with the minimum grade of the Council's agreed grading structure.
 Workers, such as apprentices, who are engaged on fixed term training contracts, are excluded from this definition. - 4.2.
 The Council is a London Living Wage employer and will pay the London Living Wage as its minimum rate of pay to employees, other than those engaged specifically on apprentice or similar training contracts.
 The Council will apply increases in the London Living Wage with effect from the 01 April following announcement of the increase.
-With effect from 01 April 2018 the full-time equivalent annual pay of the lowest paid employee will £19,147 which equates to an hourly rate of pay of £10.20 (the current London Living Wage).
+With effect from 01 April 2019 the full-time equivalent annual pay of the lowest paid employee will £20,103 which equates to an hourly rate of pay of £10.74 (higher than the current London Living Wage which is £10.20 per hour and will be effective from 1st April 2020 for the Council).